Mitch Talenfeld – CEO

 If what I have mentioned doesn’t bother you, spend a moment thinking about your social media usage, your Internet searches, your email and text communications; and what you discuss with your Alexa or Google digital assistants.
 Once you let this soak in, consider the fact that data scientists are collecting and utilizing your personal information from multiple databases and manipulating it in ways that let them know everything about you.
 The scariest part is people from around the world are learning about our most private thoughts and actions; resulting in strangers knowing more about us than our closest friends and relatives!

 So, my life-long dream of utilizing personal data in marketing for positive purposes is being overshadowed by unethical people, companies, and governments misusing our data.
 As a result, even though I am dead-set against big government, I have personally concluded that this is a national problem that we cannot handle on our own.
-This issue of data privacy requires that our congressional leaders intervene and create smart laws that do not restrict the positive and productive use of innovation, but yet protect us against the nefarious use of our data.
+This issue of data privacy requires that our congressional leaders intervene and create smart laws that do not restrict the positive and productive use of innovation but yet protect us against the nefarious use of our data.

 Let’s start a conversation.

 What do you think?
 Do you feel like I do, that we need new legislation to protect our privacy?
-And if so, how do we create laws that limits the usage of our personal data by companies that have Apps on our computers and mobile devices, without stifling business innovation?
+And if so, how do we create laws that limit the usage of our personal data by companies that have Apps on our computers and mobile devices, without stifling business innovation?